 - A gross financial income of at least 250.000 AUD in the past two years

-After opening the professional account, you will be granted such exclusive benefits as better spreads, leverage up to 300:1 on Forex, a personal account manager, and rebates and promotions from Plus500.
+After opening the professional account, you will be granted such exclusive benefits as better spreads, leverage up to 300:1 on Forex and rebates and promotions from Plus500.
 As another layer of protection, Plus500 maintains your negative balance protection with the professional account.

 MAM (Multi-Account Manager) and PAMM (Percentage Allocation Management Module) are great tools for fund managers to control multiple accounts from a single one without having to create an investment fund.

-However, Plus500 doesn’t offer that service as the broker is focused on independent traders through their only and single-user proprietary platform.
+However, Plus500 doesn’t offer that service as the CFD provider is focused on independent traders through their only and single-user proprietary platform.

 Account Base Currency

-As an international broker, Plus500 has different conditions and possibilities as base currencies for its accounts.
+As an international CFD platform, Plus500 has different conditions and possibilities as base currencies for its accounts.
 However, everything depends on your country and the entity that you used to open your account.

 That being said, Plus500 offers major currencies such as Euro, US Dollar, Australian dollar, and the British Pound for almost all its customers.
 Other exotic currencies are available on a country by country basis.
 For example, you can open an account with South African Rands if your country of residence is South Africa.